puppipay/blue011consume/README.md

 # blue011consume
 Example of consuming revertible DASH address.
-This consumes BLUE011 type of messages.
+This withdraws funds from revertible address by using "Message and PIN".

 The wallet address into which DASH coin is deposited is mentioned in below line of ./blue011consumemessage5.json file.